manav2000/hotel-leave-management-system/README.md

     <li>mail notification to mentor and parent when student leaves or returns hotel</li>

-#Note:
+# Note:
-    -change email_host_user to email in settings.py file to activate emailservice
+    - change email_host_user to email in settings.py file to activate emailservice